iv4xr-project/JLabGym/docs/ControlAndObservation.md

    Not an instruction for Lab Recruits.
 This is to close `env` if you don't need it anymore.
 Among other things, this will close the TCP socket it uses to communicate with Lab Recruits.
 To also close the instance of Lab Recruits, see the example in [README.md](./README.md).

+---
+### `LabWorldModel`
+---

-### World Object Model: structural represention of what an agent sees.
+An instance of this class is a structural represention of the Lab Recruits' state, to the extent of what an agent can see.

 Recall that the methods `observe()` and `interact()` of the class [`LabRecruitsEnvironment`](./src/main/java/environments/LabRecruitsEnvironment.java) return what your agent currently sees.
 In the code snippet below, `wom1` contains what the agent sees before the interaction with a button, and `wom2` contains what it observes after the interaction.